yangjianfeng1208/edge-ai-libraries/sample-applications/video-search-and-summarization/docs/user-guide/overview-search-and-summary.md

 Additionally, enterprises managing video libraries for marketing, customer support, or product documentation can leverage search and summary to organize, index, and retrieve valuable content, driving productivity and informed decision-making.

-The combined mode serves as a proof point of the capabilities of Intel Edge AI systems portfolio to run complex use cases.
+The combined mode serves as a proof point of the capabilities of Intel's Edge AI systems portfolio to run complex use cases.
 The sample application runs in its fullest configuration in the combined mode thereby showcasing a resource intensive usage.
 The users can customize the application on multiple levels including model configuration and use it to size the application.
 The sizing runs allows to select the right hardware configuration to run the combined mode.

 ## Key Features